-- Early Years: All 3 and 4 year olds, eligible working parents of children from 9 months to 2 years olds and disadvantaged 2 year olds are entitled to between 15 and 30 hours per week during school term time.
+• Early Years: All 3 and 4 year olds and some 2 year olds (amounting to 40% of 2 year olds in Warwickshire) are entitled to 570 hours of funded early education per year (usually taken as 15 hours per week during school term time).
 Most 3 to 4 year olds with working parents are entitled to an additional 570 hours per year.
-The early years entitlements were extended to eligible working parents of children from 9 months from September 2024.
-There is also a statutory duty under the Childcare Act to secure sufficient childcare for working parents, for children aged 0-14 - Primary: School places for ages 4 to 11 - Secondary: School places for ages 12 to 16 - Post-16: All 17 and 18 year olds are required to continue in education or training, which includes Sixth forms and Further Education Colleges - SEND: Ensure sufficient suitable special educational provision exists to meet the needs for Warwickshire children with special educational needs and disabilities.
+In Warwickshire 98% take up their entitlement to funded early education.
+There is also a statutory duty under the Childcare Act to secure sufficient childcare for working parents, for children aged 0 - 14

+- Primary: School places for ages 4 to 11 - Secondary: School places for ages 12 to 16 - Post-16: All 17 and 18 year olds are required to continue in education or training, which includes Sixth forms and Further Education Colleges - SEND: Ensure sufficient suitable special educational provision exists to meet the needs for Warwickshire children with special educational needs and disabilities.